 - Protective coatings

-However, the company also made other insulation construction products for both residential and commercial facilities.
+The company also made other insulation construction products for both residential and commercial facilities.

-Asbestos exposure can cause damage to tissues in the body.
-Over time, that damage can develop into mesothelioma, asbestosis, and asbestos lung cancer.
 As asbestos breaks into sharp tiny fibers, it often becomes airborne, where it is easily inhaled by anyone nearby.
 As an asbestos-containing product is manipulated, it often sheds these harmful fibers.

 Western MacArthur workers were put at risk by handling asbestos used to manufacture its products.
 Workers in other industries were also at risk because they worked with the products that contained asbestos.

 Construction workers were among those most affected by the asbestos products Western MacArthur distributed: